skylar-h-hofstra/RISE/README.md

     - [ ] F6.1.3 - Write backend_run() which calls all necessary backend functions to initialize website
     - [ ] F6.1.4 - Write frontend_run() which calls all necessary frontend functions to initialize website
     - [ ] F6.1.5 - Write run() which calls both backend_run() and frontend_run() and start_clock()
+    - [ ] F6.1.6 - Write initialize_website() which calls all the getter scripts initially
   - [ ] T6.2 Updating Display
     - [ ] T6.2.1 - Website should maintain an internal clock that triggers event based on tick intervals
     - [ ] F6.2.2 - Write start_clock() which maintains an internal timer for the website instance